Nightspeller/Weakling/README.md

 To compile it, you will need to do npm install and use typescript compiler to work with (and, well, compile) .ts files.

+If you are interested in learning Phaser 3, here is the general article where I covered some of resources I used to learn Phaser, as well as ones I use for the reference: https://telegra.ph/Phaser-3-Materials-and-learning-02-12

 If you want to know more about the development process, or even wish to join me, feel free to check out Trello board for more information: https://trello.com/b/71vXonBk/weakling